paper-leaf/waldo/README.md

 5. Preload your site cache or click through the pages that utilize the affected template(s) and refresh to view updated responsive image styles.

 ##What it Does##
-Waldo dynamically generates styles for background images based on media queries and associated optimial image size.
+Waldo dynamically generates styles for background images based on media queries and associated optimal image size.
 Waldo *only* sets the background-image property, any other styles may be included in the regular stylesheet for the site.

 ##Follow Us!##
 Follow [@paper_leaf](https://twitter.com/paper_leaf) on Twitter.